 Our Shotgun sports facility features both Trap and Five-Stand.
 We have lights for night time shooting, covered break areas and mobile covers for shooting positions during inclement weather.

-During the COVID Pandemic we will be operating in compliance with Washington State guide lines.
-Please see our “COVID Safe Start Procedures For The Shotgun Range” page for details on range open times and operating procedures
+BISC will continue operating in compliance with Washington State COVID guidelines.
+Please see our “COVID Safe Start Procedures For The Shotgun Range” page for details

 Range safety officers (RSOs) are present during scheduled range sessions.
 All of the RSO’s are certified and are experienced shooters happy to share their knowledge and provide you a safe shooting environment